cernik/formatted-linting/README.md

 You can specify as much `--dir` or `--ext` options as you like, but it should be only one `--conf` options.

 If the path to a config file was not specified and there is no `.eslintrc.js` file in the root directory of the client app, the default config file will be used.

+More available options:

+- `--log` ia a flag to log into console, default: false
+- `--write` is a flag to log formatted data into a json file with a name like `eslint-results-9999.json, default: false
+- `--write-raw` is a flag to log raw data into a json file with a name like `eslint-results-9999-raw.json, default: false
+- `--open` or `--open-async` is a flag to open founded files with VSCode, default: false
+- `--open-max` specifies how many files to open, default: 20
+- `--open-all` specifies to open all founed files in editor, default: false
+- `--editor` specifies editor to open, default: code for VSCode

 The default configuration is: